Strategic Plan Update

 This revised long-range plan shall constitute our guiding document until and unless modified by the Evergreen Rural Water of Washington Board of Directors at a regularly scheduled or specially called meeting.
 Previous long-range planning documents are hereby rescinded.

-Attest this 3rd day of November 2015.
+Attest this 16th day of March 2022.

 Evergreen Rural Water of Washington